-While my current practice genre sounds quite specific, it offers me the broadest possible view on the world: landscapes, the built environment and people are all treated with the same democratic eye.
-I have not trained in architecture and photography was self-taught.
+Photographing architecture may sound quite specific but the truth is it affords me the broadest possible view on the world, allowing me to treat landscapes, the built environment and people with the same democratic eye.

-The built environment, while ever changing, represents some of the more permanent effects on our world.
-When people move, buildings remain, they stand and gain the mark of time.
-They decay and show age, they become embedded with signs of life.
-By decoding these signs left by time, we uncover stories, insights and the vitality of human life.
-Decay is the very last layer of beauty applied to a building.
-The mark of time, trees growing, materials fading, the marks made by inhabiting a space.
-That’s the powerful stuff.
+Ever changing and lasting at the same time, the built environment leaves some of the more permanent imprints on our world.
+When people move, buildings remain, they stand and acquire the mark of time.
+Decay is the very last layer of beauty: as a building shows age, the signs of life with which it has been embedded start to emerge.
+By decoding these signs left by time, we uncover stories, insights into the vitality of human life.
+The mark of time, trees growing, materials fading, the traces left by inhabiting a space: That is the powerful stuff.